 Method 4: Using Warp Mode

 The Warp mode is in the OSC tab of Serum.
 Here you can choose a bunch of different modes to alter you wavetable.
 These modes can bend your current frame, mirror it and much more.
 This is pretty basic and you probably already know this.
 However what I don’t see often in tutorials and articles is that Serum has an option to create wavetables with your selected warp mode.

 When you’ve selected a wavetable position/frame and a warp mode, you can go to Menu -> Render OSC A Warp (or B of course, depending on the oscillator you’re working in).
 This will render the complete warp mode, 0 to 100%, to a new complete wavetable.
 It will use the current wavetable position, replacing all the other frames.

 You can now turn it off or use another warp mode to further customize your wavetable.

 Mix the methods!

-Part 2 of Serum Wavetable Design will be about polishing and finishing your wavetable!
-Expect it in a couple of days!
+Part 2 of Serum Wavetable Design is be about polishing and finishing your wavetable!